StanfordOpenData/open-data-portal/README.md

 All of these pages share the same CSS template (styles.css) and all of the photos used on our site are under the static folder.

 ## Feature Spotlights
+### Searching Datasets
+On the datasets page, we have a search bar that enables users to search for datasets by category, keyword, date, location, etc. This was implemented using the [Fuse.js](https://fusejs.io/) service.

+### Articles Featuring Open Data
+On our home page, we have a section highlighting articles written in The Stanford Daily that use or feature datasets in our portal.
+To do this, we pull the article data by using the [WordPress REST API](https://developer.wordpress.org/rest-api/) to interact with The Stanford Daily's WordPress site as JSON.

+### Stories Using this Data
+In the dataset details page for a particular dataset, we use the same method described above to highlight Stanford Daily articles that use or feature the dataset.

+### Fun Data Facts
+On our home page, we have a subsection to feature fun facts about Stanford data.
+Clicking on the subsection will display a new random data fact.

 ## Contact Us!
 If you're interesting in creating your own open data project, feel free to contact us via email, stanfordopendataproject@gmail.com.